phel-lang/phel-lang/doc/content/documentation/array-table-and-struct.md

 (next @[]) # Evaluates to nil
 ```

-The `get` function can also be use on tables.
+The `get` function can also be used on tables.

 ```phel
 (get @{:a 1 :b 2} :a) # Evaluates to 1